 5. Speed Things Up

 Google considers website performance as an important ranking factor.
-It is equally important for SEO, ad revenue, and UX.
+It is equally important for SEO for publishers, ad revenue, and UX.
 About 61% of users won’t return to a slow website, and 40% of them would rather browse a competitor’s site.

 This is why no matter the industry you’re in, your WordPress website must be lightning fast!